klnyc/WeOut/README.md

 # WeOut

-WeOut is an instant messaging application that allows users to create circles and chat with members within their circles, identified by unique screen names.
+WeOut is an instant messaging application that allows users to create circles and chat with members identified by unique screen names.

 ## :gear: Functionality
 * Login or sign up with your screen name